Bronx apartment fire leaves at least 19 dead

 A fire in a 19-story Bronx apartment building killed 19 people, including nine children, Mayor Eric Adams confirmed Sunday.

+The latest: The fire was caused by a "malfunctioning electric space heater" in a two-floor unit of the building, FDNY Commissioner Daniel Nigro said at a press briefing Sunday evening.

+- The fire "consumed" the apartment, Nigro said, adding that because the apartment's door had been left open, smoke from the blaze spread throughout the building.

-Driving the news: The blaze left more than 60 people injured and 32 in "life-threatening conditions" due to smoke inhalation, according to Adams.
+Driving the news: The blaze left more than 60 people injured and 32 in "life-threatening condition" due to smoke inhalation, according to Adams.

 What they're saying: "The impact of this fire is going to really bring a level of pain and despair in our city," Adams said at a news conference.